mp.TUI — a Max package for multitouch screen interaction

 The conductor screen, with countdown and active players

-The original development was made with Max (quite a challenge!), then ported to a reactive web app.
+The original development was made with Max, then later reworked to a reactive web app.

 Le phonétogramme — an interactive installation for voice analysis